REALTOR® Safety Month Events & Tips

 5. On arrival, walk the exterior of the property before entering to identify points of entry into the home.
 Keep an eye out for possible broken windows and doors, or anything that looks abnormal.
 Be sure to take pictures and listen to your gut.

 6. Ensure someone in your office or a family member is aware of any upcoming open houses or showings.
-Give them a time frame of your schedule, when they should hear from you and the location of the property.
+Give them a time frame of your schedule, when they should hear from you, and the location of the property.

 9. Have a crisis management plan for your office.
 Be prepared for an array of events such as power outages, natural disasters, workplace violence, active shooter, or outbreak of contagious diseases.

-10. When possible, take a virtual tour before visiting a commercial property to identify entrances and exits.
+10. When possible, take a virtual tour before visiting a property to identify entrances and exits.
 Map out your path and look for potential dangers.

 Why Safety Protocols are So Important

-Body of missing Markham, Canada realtor found
+Body of missing Markham, Canada Realtor found

 Kidnapping of missing Arkansas Realtor Beverly Carter